andrea-artuso/andrea-artuso/README.md

 ### Hi everybody 👋
-I am Andrea, I was born in Borgosesia (VC) and I have always lived in Varallo (VC).
+My name is Andrea, I was born in Borgosesia (VC) and I have always lived in Varallo (VC).
 I fell in love with IT when I was eleven years old.
 I started to learn coding basics and programming fundamentals.
 Now I'm studyng IT in Novara and I'm in the second year.
 After graduate, I want to enroll in the Computer Engineering class at the university.